A unified approach to the performance analysis of caching systems: Cache networks

 \subsection{Leave-copy-probabilistically}

 Also in this case the first cache is not influenced by the second, hence we can use the IRM formula of q-LRU \equaref{q-LRU} to analyze its behavior.

-To evaluate $p_{\text{hit}} (2,m)$, we again observe that a request for content $m$ that arrives at time $t$ at cache 2 produces a hit if, and only if, at time $t^-$ content $m$ is stored at cache 2 but not in cache 1.
-For this to happen, in the case $T^2_C > T^1_C$ there are two sufficient and necessary conditions related to the previous request for $m$ arriving at cache 2: i) this request produced a hit at cache 2, or it triggered an insertion here; ii) it arrived at cache 2 in the time interval $[t-T^1_C, t]$, without producing an insertion in cache 1, or it arrived at cache 2 in the interval $[t-T^2_C, t-T^1_C]$.
-Thus, we obtain:
+To evaluate $p_{\text{hit}} (2,m)$, we observe that a request for content $m$ that arrives at time $t$ at cache 2 produces a hit if, and only if, at time $t^-$ content $m$ is stored at cache 2 but not in cache 1.
+For this to happen, in the case $T^2_C > T^1_C$ there are two sufficient and necessary conditions related to the {\em previous} request for $m$ arriving at cache 2: i) this request produced a hit at cache 2, or it triggered an insertion here; ii) it arrived at cache 2 either in the interval $[t-T^2_C, t-T^1_C]$, or in the interval $[t-T^1_C, t]$ without triggering an insertion in cache 1.
+We remark that, in contrast to the LCE case, now it is possible that the previous request arrived in the interval $[t-T^1_C, t]$: indeed, the previous request can arrive in this interval, produce a miss in cache 1 (and thus be forwarded to cache 2) and {\em not} trigger an insertion in cache 1, so that we can really observe another request arriving at cache 2 at time $t$.
+To evaluate the probability of this event, we model the stream of requests arriving at cache 2 (i.e. producing a miss at cache 1) without triggering an insertion in cache 1 as a Poisson process with intensity $\lambdahat_m(2) \cdot (1-q)$.
+We obtain:

-Note that, in the previous expression, we employ the full rate $\lambda_m(1)$ for requests arriving at cache 1 in the interval $[t- \TC(1), t]$, since by construction cache 1 does not contain $m$ at $t^-$.
-On the other hand, we approximate the arrival process of requests for $m$ at cache 2 with a Poisson process of rate $\lambdahat_m(2)$ over the interval $[t- \TC^2, t-\TC^1]$.
+In the above expression, the first term of the product refers to condition i), whereas the second term account for condition ii) going through the complementary event that no requests arrive at cache 2 either in the interval $[t-T^1_C, t]$ nor in the interval $[t-T^2_C, t-T^1_C]$.
+Note that this expression reduces to \equaref{improved} when $q = 1$ (i.e., LCE).